robtheminnie/RECIPE/README.md

-Here's the ingredients list extracted from the recipe image, formatted in markdown:
+Here’s the ingredients list extracted from the recipe:

 ### Ingredients for 2 Servings

+- 1 Garlic Clove
-- 450 g Potatoes
+- 80 g Mangetout
+- ½ Lime
+- 2 Egg Noodle Nest
-- 280 g Diced Chicken Breast
+- 260 g Diced Chicken Breast
-- 2 Garlic Cloves
+- 15 ml Soy Sauce
-- 60 g Mature Cheddar Cheese (1 sachet)
+- 30 g Peanut Butter
-- 1 sachet Tomato Puree
-- 1 sachet Chipotle Paste
-- 10 g Chicken Stock Paste
+- 25 g Ketjap Manis
-- 4 Plain Taco Tortillas
-- 75 g Soured Cream
+- 45 g Yellow Thai Style Paste

+#### Pantry
+- 1 tsp Sugar for the Sauce
-- 100 ml Water for the Chicken
+- 150 ml Boiled Water for the Sauce

 Feel free to shop for these ingredients at Sainsbury's!